laurentb/symfttpd/README.markdown

 `spawn` will setup and start a lighttpd server with a minimal configuration to serve one symfony project.
-The server will not be run as a separate user, which is ideal for developers; also, the server logs will be written in the project's "log" directory.
+The server will not be run as a separate user, which is ideal for developers; also, the server logs will be written in the project's "log" directory and will include PHP errors.

 `mksymlinks` will help you create all the necessary symbolic links